pivotal/docs-tap/getting-started.md

 Follow the following steps to live update your application:

-1. Select **Tanzu: Live Update Start** from the Command Palette (⇧⌘P).
-The Tanzu Logs open in the Output tab, the output is visible from
-Tanzu Application Platform, and Tilt indicates the container is being built and deployed.
-The first time starting live update for the application, it might take up to 3 minutes for the workload to deploy and the Knative service to be available.

-2. From the Command Palette (⇧⌘P), type in and select `Tanzu: Live Update Start`.
+1. From the Command Palette (⇧⌘P), type in and select `Tanzu: Live Update Start`.
 You can view output from Tanzu Application Platform and from Tilt indicating that the container is being built and deployed.
     - You see "Live Update starting..." in the status bar at the bottom right.
     - Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.